d$^2$Cache: Accelerating Diffusion-Based LLMs via Dual Adaptive Caching: d Cache: dual adaptive cache

 \section{d$^2$Cache: dual adaptive cache}

 Motivated by the observations in Section~\ref{sec:preliminaries}, we present \textit{Dual aDaptive Cache} (d$^2$Cache), a training-free approximate KV cache framework for accelerating dLLM inference.
-Unlike ARMs, which can naturally reuse previous KV states~\citep{kvcache-survey}, dLLMs cannot exploit this mechanism due to their non-autoregressive decoding nature~\citep{fast-dllm}, as shown in Figure~\ref{fig:compare-kv}.
-To bridge this gap, d$^2$Cache seeks to adaptively identify tokens whose KV states should be actively updated at each decoding step, while caching the remaining tokens for reuse in subsequent decoding step.
+To exploit approximate KV cache in dLLMs, d$^2$Cache seeks to adaptively identify tokens whose KV states should be actively updated at each decoding step, while caching the remaining tokens for reuse in a subsequent decoding step.

-\textbf{Overview of d$^2$Cache.} As seen in~\citep{llada}, tokens in dLLMs can be grouped into three categories: \textit{prompt tokens}, \textit{masked tokens}, and \textit{decoded tokens}.
-Based on this categorization, we introduce a two-stage fine-grained token selection strategy. \ding{182} \textbf{Certainty prior-guided selection from masked tokens.} After each forward pass, d$^2$Cache assigns each masked token a certainty prior, defined as the product of its prediction confidence and the density of known tokens (\ie, prompt or decoded tokens) in its local context. d$^2$Cache then adaptively selects a subset of masked tokens with higher certainty prior.
-In light of this, d$^2$Cache naturally delivers an alternative decoding scheme: masked tokens can be decoded according to their certainty prior rather than prediction confidence.
-This certainty prior-guided decoding has proven more reliable than the default confidence-based decoding (see Table~\ref{tab:dec-ablation}). \ding{183} \textbf{Attention-aware selection from remaining tokens.} Furthermore, for the remaining tokens (especially prompt and decoded tokens), d$^2$Cache adaptively selects a subset of tokens with higher attention activations, which can be identified using attention rollout~\cite{rollout}.
-Finally, for the tokens selected in these two stages, d$^2$Cache updates their KV states at each decoding step, while caching the KV states of the remaining tokens for reuse in subsequent decoding step.
+\textbf{Overview of d$^2$Cache.} We first group tokens in dLLMs into three categories: \textit{prompt tokens}, \textit{masked tokens}, and \textit{decoded tokens}.
+Based on this categorization, we introduce a two-stage fine-grained token selection strategy. \ding{182} \textbf{Certainty prior-guided selection from masked tokens.} After each forward pass, d$^2$Cache assigns each masked token a score combining prediction confidence and a certainty prior, which represents the density of known tokens (\ie, prompt or decoded ones) in the local context. d$^2$Cache then adaptively selects a subset of masked tokens with higher scores.
+In light of this, d$^2$Cache naturally enables an alternative decoding scheme guided by the certainty prior rather than prediction confidence alone, yielding higher reliability (see Table~\ref{tab:dec-ablation}). \ding{183} \textbf{Attention-aware selection from remaining tokens.} Furthermore, for the remaining tokens (especially prompt and decoded tokens), d$^2$Cache adaptively selects a subset of tokens with higher attention activations.
+Finally, for the tokens selected in these two stages, d$^2$Cache updates their KV states at each decoding step, while caching the KV states of the remaining tokens for reuse in a subsequent decoding step.
 An intuitive example of this two-stage token selection is provided in Figure~\ref{fig:compare-kv}~(c).